-- Ability to prepare, plan, and execute own research endeavor (e.g., master thesis) - Knowledge on the relevance of methods and theories in meaningful research - Understanding quality criteria and corresponding means to improve research design - Overview of most common methods and theories with examples from IS research
+- ... are able to prepare, plan, and execute own research endeavors (e.g., master thesis). - ...understand the relevance of methods and theories in meaningful research. - ...know quality criteria and corresponding means to improve research designs. - ...have gained an overview of most common methods and theories in IS research.